Forgotten Leading Ladies of the American Theatre

 These eight women made remarkable contributions: Laura Keene challenged tradition in 1858 by heading her own dramatic troupe; her career was ruined by Lincoln's assassination.
 Mrs. John Drew, a star at 7 who toured until she was 76, was the matriarch of the Barrymore dynasty.
 Anna Cora Mowatt eloped at 15 with a lawyer more than twice her age, and went on the stage when he lost his fortune.
 She wrote a play, Fashion, that is still performed 140 years later.
 Five other women also have fascinating stories of courage and talent: Susanna Haswell Rowson, Sophia Turner, Charlotte Cushman, Fanny Kemble and Minnie Madern Fiske.

-Mary M. Turner is a former associate professor and technical design coordinator at Point Park University.
-A costume designer for more than 300 theatrical productions, she is also the founding executive director of the Smyrna Opera House.
-She lives in Smyrna, Delaware.
+The late Mary M. Turner was an associate professor and technical design coordinator at Point Park University.
+A costume designer for more than 300 theatrical productions, she was the founding executive director of the Smyrna Opera House.
+She lived in Smyrna, Delaware.